Good-Ghosting/goodghosting-protocol-v1/README.md

 4. Access the option to "Verify and Publish" the contract on Etherscan and enter the required parameters as below:
     1. *Contract Address*: get the address of the deployed contract from the deployment log, displayed in the terminal window
     2. *Compiler Type*: Select the option "Solidity (Single File)"
-    3. *Compiler Version*: Check the version used by the repo on (truffle-config file)[./truffle-config.js].
+    3. *Compiler Version*: Check the version used by the repo on [truffle-config file](./truffle-config.js).
 Select the same config
     4. *Open Source License*: Choose the license.
 You can use "No licence (None)" if not sure about which one to use
     5. *Optimization*: Check is optimization is used by the repo on (truffle-config file)[./truffle-config.js].
 Select the same config
     6. *Solidity Contract Code*: Copy/Paste the code from the flattened file (after executing steps 1 and 2 above).
     7. *Constructor Arguments ABI-Enconded*: Copy/Paste the Constructor Arguments ABI-Enconded available in the deployment log, displayed in the terminal window
+    8. *Misc Settings*: Make sure the configs available here, specially _Runs (Optimizer)_ is the same as the configs set in the [truffle-config file]()./truffle-config.js).

 ## Merkel Root Generation
 For deploying current version of the game contracts a merkel root is required, introduced for the purpose of whitelisting users.